awslabs/amazon-s3-find-and-forget/README.md

 Amazon S3 Find and Forget
 =========================

-> Warning: This project is currently being developed and the code shouldn't be used in production.
+> Warning: This project is currently in beta and should not be used for
+> production purposes.

 Amazon S3 Find and Forget is a solution to the need to selectively erase records from data lakes stored on Amazon Simple Storage Service (Amazon S3).